 Originally two smaller rooms, the redesigned kitchen of this Larimer Place highrise combined the spaces for a more open floor plan.

-The owners, who use the condo as a second home in downtown Denver, and they wanted to evoke the feeling of a hearth in the bar/serving area that the family could gather around.
-Because kitchens are naturally a gathering place, the brick arch lends warmth to the space as well as serves as a focal point, while still allowing ample space for food preparation and easy access to the stove and oven.
+The owners use this condo as a second home in downtown Denver.
+They wanted to evoke the feeling of a hearth in the bar/serving area that the family could gather around.
+Because kitchens are a natural gathering place, the brick arch lends warmth to the space as well as serving as a focal point, while still providing ample counter space for food preparation and easy access to the fridge and stove.

-The pendant light fixtures are made of hand-forged iron for a unique finish.
-All of the countertops were replaced with salt and pepper granite that is virtually maintenance free—an essential touch because the condo is also used for corporate retreats.
+The pendant light fixtures are made from hand-forged iron for a unique finish.
+Each of the countertops were replaced with a salt and pepper granite that is nearly maintenance free—an essential touch because the condo is also used for corporate retreats.

 Click here to view some of our other interior design projects: a Zen bathroom, a new master bedroom closet, a bathroom design that accommodates aging in place, and a modern bathroom in a historic Denver home.